-You need to see the finished product of your customisation or at least have an idea how your car would look.
+You need to see the finished product of your customisation or at least have an idea of how your car would look.
 Do you want your car to appear sleek, sporty, robust or edgy?
 Do you want the kit to have a contrasting or matched colour with your car?

 When the body kit designs on the market don’t quite suit your preference, you can always have the kit manufactured by a car customisation shop.
-This option is a bit more expensive, but offers the best flexibility in terms of design.
+This option is a bit more expensive but offers the best flexibility in terms of design.

 The good thing about fibreglass is that you will get a lot of bang for your buck.
 However, if you are on a shoestring budget at the moment, we recommend that you don’t go overboard with the customisation in one go.
 Perhaps go for the bumper first and then add one kit part at a time until you have the complete set.